It is false that gender is an ideology

 The term “gender ideology” emerged in 1995 as a discursive strategy of the Vatican during the Fourth World Conference on Women in Beijing.

-The Pontifical Council for the Family stated that “gender ideology is part of the “feminist ideologies” that derive from the “loss of faith in the world.”
+The Pontifical Council for the Family stated that “gender ideology was part of “feminist ideologies”, which stem from the “loss of faith in the world”.

 It was in 2016 that Pope Francis popularized the concept by declaring that gender ideology is an "ideological colonization" that "goes against natural things."